Table of Contents

 A simple and flavorful one pot meal that the whole family will love is our idea of a great dinner for any night of the week!!
-A one pot meal results in minimal clean-up which is always ideal 🙂 This meal is also great for easy meal prep.
+Being able to cook everything in one pot results in minimal clean-up which is always ideal 🙂 And if your vibe is more broccoli cheese, you have to try our Cheesy Chicken Broccoli and Rice.
+Also a great option for meal prep.
 Just separate out the chicken and rice into easy lunch-size containers and enjoy this meal all week long!

 Looking for More Easy Dinner Recipes?